Ayms/node-Tor/README.md

 * Addr :	socks_request_remoteAddress:socks_request_remotePort:socks_request_connexion_port:socks_request_id
 * Request :	socks_request_message (incoming from browser)

+If Request is empty, the OR will end the associated socks request.

 from the OP :
 * Addr :	socks_request_remoteAddress:socks_request_remotePort
 * Request :	socks_request_message (responses from network)

 RELAY_WS cells are behaving exactly as RELAY cells in terms of encryption and hash, they are transported over the websocket interface and therefore encoded with the websocket protocol.

 The non specific iAnonym signaling traffic (circuit creation, RELAY[RELAY_BEGIN, RELAY_CONNECTED, RELAY_DATA]) is transported over the websocket interface too between the OP and first OR using different circuits than CID.
+Since the fake_domain is common to all urls, the browser will try to stream the requests opening only a few socks connections, the OP will stream the traffic with already relay_connected streams for the real hostname associated to the fake_domain and open new connections if the real host is different.

 ## Tests :